Frefreak/abstract_nonsense/posts/2022-07-09-building-rust-toolchain.markdown

 For cross compiling common targets [cross](https://github.com/cross-rs/cross) is a fantastic tools.
 I tried it for android and some other targets and its working great.

-However as of now it doesn't support the target I want.
+However as of now it doesn't support the target
+I want.
 I think in the future if I'm lazy and just want to build and run, I would first try with cross to see if it supports the target.
-Maybe I can look into how `cross` works internally and see if its viable to add _arm-xxx-uclibc_ support to it given enough momentum.

 # Build a rust toolchain for real